dataSeb-ops/Python_Projects/mobile_app_analysis/README.md

 - Include financial performance (e.g., in-app purchases, revenue if data available).
 - Expand analysis to newer datasets (post-2023).
-- Explore regional breakdowns to see if preferences differ by market.
+- Explore regional breakdowns to see if preferences differ by demographic, and if developers could target a more narrow audience.

 ---